-This section compares our proposed method with some of the existing wake sensing methods to highlight its unique contributions and advantages in the field.
-Table~\ref{ablation} shows the comparison results in terms of the generation method of the wake flow and whether multiple motion states are estimated simultaneously.
-The table refers to the selected literature by their organizations including the Massachusetts Institute of Technology (MIT)\cite{20}, Peking University (PKU)\cite{14,15,16,17}, Harbin Engineering University (HEU)\cite{19}, National Taiwan University (NTU)\cite{29}, and the University of Maryland (UMD)\cite{48}.
-In contrast to the existing methods that primarily focus on flow fields generated by periodic body undulation and tail flapping of bioinspired robotic fish, our study addresses the dynamic and complex wake flow generated by underwater robots propelled by high-speed rotating propellers.
-Meanwhile, our method provides the simultaneous estimation of multiple motion states via the multi-output network design that combines regression and classification operations.
-The existing studies demonstrate various important applications of ALL-based wake sensing such as hydrodynamic efficiency enhancement\cite{20}, robot formation control\cite{16,17,19}, and flow-relative localization\cite{14,15,29,48}.
-Consequently, our method holds great potential for expanding these applications to a wider range of uses in propeller-driven underwater robots.
+Table~\ref{ablation} presents a comparison between our proposed method and others from the literature, focusing on the generation method of the flow field and whether multiple motion states are simultaneously estimated.
+Existing studies primarily address flow fields generated by periodic body undulation and tail flapping such as in bioinspired robotic fish, while our study deals with the dynamic and complex wake flow generated by high-speed rotating propellers.
+Moreover, our method enables simultaneous estimation of multiple motion states through a multi-output network design combining regression and classification operations.
+Therefore, we consider the problem addressed in this paper unique, significantly different from the existing studies.